-One important (or should we say critical) component of the emergency plan is your employees.
-Risk mitigation should start and end with them in mind, generally they are the one who may be the difference between success and failure.
+One important (or should we say critical) component of the Emergency Plan is your employees.
+Generally, they are the ones who are the difference between success and failure.
+Risk mitigation should start and end with them in mind.

-A business continuity emergency plan will involves key personnel and therefore selection should account for their leadership and supervisory ability.
-Furthermore, their over all respect within the organisation and desire to learn would be a key attribute employers could look for in an employee.
+A business continuity emergency plan will involve key personnel, and therefore selection should account for their leadership and supervisory ability.
+Furthermore, overall respect within the organisation and desire to learn would be key attribute an employer could look for in an employee.

-Subsequently, one of the best guides for creating an effective pathway for business.
-Comes from emergency management documentation known as the National Unit of Competency.
-In short, it is an industry based learning paper from the national training framework?
+One of the best guides for creating a practical plan pathway is to engage an emergency management trainer.
+Who is qualified and can provide accredited training using the National Unit of Competency.
+In short, it is an industry-based learning paper from the national training framework?
 Including all of the following:

 - Respond to emergency reports, signals and warnings